 Orthodox economics remains firmly rooted in the social sciences because it is defined by behavioral axioms.
 Yet, orthodox economics is widely considered as a scientific failure.
 To replace Orthodoxy requires the replacement of HC1-HC5 by an entirely new set of axioms.
 This is what a true paradigmatic revolution is all about.

 What is true for Walrasianism holds for the rest of economics.
-The current state is this: the four main approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent and all got the pivotal economic concept profit wrong.
+The current state is this: the major approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent and all got the pivotal economic concept of profit wrong.
 How could this happen?
 Theoretical economics (= science) had been hijacked from the very beginning by political economists (= agenda pushers).
 Political economics has produced NOTHING of scientific value in the last 200+ years.
 As a result of the utter scientific incompetence of political economists, economics is a failed science.

 There is no way around this: economists need the one true theory and not the pluralism of false theories: “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum)